wxmbugu/Wambug/README.md

-- 👋 Hi, I’m @Wambug
+- 👋 Hi, I’m Wambugu
-- 👀 I’m interested in golang and python projects
+- 👀 I’m interested in any projects
-- 🌱 I’m currently learning golang and DataScience
+- 🌱 Building projects
 - 💞️ I’m looking to collaborate on any of the projects about the languages